awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 ### Cloud services<a name="iot-universe-cloud"></a>

 Cloud services are distributed, large\-scale data storage and processing services that are connected to the internet\.
 Examples include:
-+ IoT connection and management services\.
++ IoT connection and management services

   *AWS IoT is an example of an IoT connection and management service*\.
-+ Compute services, such as Amazon Elastic Compute Cloud and AWS Lambda\.
++ Compute services, such as Amazon Elastic Compute Cloud and AWS Lambda
 + Database services, such as Amazon DynamoDB

 ### Communications<a name="iot-universe-comms"></a>